Alfonso Sorrentino (mathematician)

-Alfonso Sorrentino is an Italian mathematician, currently full professor of Mathematical analysis at University of Rome Tor Vergata (Italy).
+Alfonso Sorrentino (born 27 November 1979) is an Italian mathematician who is currently full professor of mathematical analysis at University of Rome Tor Vergata (Italy).

 His main scientific interests are in the field of dynamical systems, specifically, in the study of Hamiltonian dynamical systems by means of variational methods (Aubry-Mather theory), partial differential equations techniques (weak KAM theory and Hamilton-Jacobi equation) and geometric approaches (symplectic geometry and topology).